 While everyone could learn more about nutrition, for tens of millions of Americans the true barrier to healthful eating is the cost.
 If people can’t afford produce, they can’t buy it.
 When they can, they do.

 The Supplemental Nutrition Assistance Program (SNAP), formerly known as food stamps, is America’s largest safety net program.
 More than 40 million Americans rely on SNAP to eat.

 In 2016, SNAP shoppers received an average $125 per person—less than $5 per day.

 Over 40 millions Americans rely on SNAP to have enough to eat.
 Three-quarters of households receiving SNAP have a child, elderly individual or person with disabilities in the home.
-Vulnerable households, including single-parent families in poverty, experience much higher rates of food insecurity than the general population.
+Vulnerable households, including single-parent families in poverty, struggle to afford food much more than the general population.

 When people can afford produce, they buy it.
 And when the millions of Americans struggling with poverty eat more fruits and vegetables, we see immediate improvements for families and farmers—and enormous long-term gains for public health, local economies, and the environment.

 Lack of fresh produce has created one of the most troubling health epidemics in our history, and poses a more serious threat to life than war, gun violence or smoking.
 1 in 3 kids in the US are obese, and the rates are highest for children in poverty.
 Not to mention the billions our country spends on diet-related illness each year.
 Worst of all, it can all be prevented.
 Poverty should never be an obstacle to something as fundamental as fruits and vegetables.